 These are the pictures we saw of her in December:

-On Thursday January 12th I was getting packed up and ready to go to Idaho Falls when I got a call from Kathy letting us know that she got the file.
-Brent and I looked over it and I was frustrated because I didn't have any real time to devour the file.
-I knew we were going to say yes, but I just wasn't ready to say yes right that second.
+On Thursday, January 12th, I was getting packed up and ready to go to Idaho Falls when I got a call from Kathy letting us know that she had gotten the file.
+Brent and I looked over it and I was frustrated because I didn't have any real time to go through it.
+I knew we were going to say yes, but I just wasn't ready to say it right that second.
 I was surprised that I was feeling this sadness and I couldn't figure out why I wasn't feeling happy.
 After all this waiting, how was I not having this happy moment?
-While I was driving to pick up Stella from school to then go to the airport I realized that I was feeling sad for a mother that on March 15 2015 felt like she had to abandon this perfect little baby.
+While I was driving to pick up Stella from school to then go to the airport I realized that I was feeling sad for a mother that on March 15, 2015 felt like she had to abandon this perfect little baby.
 That night Brent asked a member of our ward who is a cardiologist to look at her file and he said it all looked good to him.
-Brent felt good about her, I felt good about her and so we locked her in to be ours the next day.
-We only got one extra picture of her when we received her file:
+Brent felt good about her, and I felt good about her, so we locked her in to be ours the next day.
+We only got one more picture of her when we received her file:

 Man, this went on much longer than I originally planned.
 I guess once I got started I just couldn't stop.
 I've never really written down any of these feelings or thoughts before.
-And I supposed I would like one day for my soon-to-be daughter to know how much she was wanted.
+And I suppose I would like one day for my soon-to-be daughter to know how much she was wanted.
 I want her children to know how the hand of the Lord intervened many times in my life to bring their mother to our family and to the gospel.
 So many people have had to listen to me go on and on about all of these thoughts.
 I'm so grateful for every one of them.
-One time when I was chatting with a lady in our ward who does a lot of family history she said something to me that had stuck in my heart ever since.
+One time when I was chatting with a lady in our ward who does a lot of family history she said something to me that has stuck in my heart ever since.
 I told her that I didn't really know why I've been drawn to adopting a child from China all these years, but I just have.
 And she said: "Michelle, it's because you promised you would."
 I don't tend to dwell on those maybes of the gospel.
-I'll never know while here on earth what happened in my pre-earth life.
-But I'd like to think that I told this baby, our daughter that I would come and find her when it was time.
+I'll never know while here on Earth what happened in my pre-Earth life.
+But I'd like to think that I told this baby, our daughter, that I would come and find her when it was time.
 We can't wait to meet you baby Vivien.
-You have a mommy, daddy and big sister that loves you very much.
+You have a mommy, daddy, and big sister who love you very much.
 You might not like us at first, but we promise we are nice.